CoIT-WGU/D084-Lab-Resources/Instructions/Labs/12 - Implementing File Sync.md

     - Admin Password: **Pa55w.rd1234**

-1. Within the RDP session to the Azure VM, in Server Manager, navigate to **File and Storage Services**, locate the data disk attached to the Azure VM, initialize it as a **GPT** disk, and use **New Volume Wizard** to create a single volume occupying entire disk with the following settings:
+1. Within the RDP session to the Azure VM, in Server Manager, navigate to **File and Storage Services**, locate the SAS data disk attached to the Azure VM, initialize it as a **GPT** disk, and use **New Volume Wizard** to create a single volume occupying entire disk with the following settings:

     - Drive letter: **S**